 Ines Schertel: I’ve never lived in the countryside!
 I’m a city girl!
 I’m from Porto Alegre, the capital of the state of Rio Grande do Sul, in Brazil’s deep south.
 30 years ago I moved to São Paulo, Brazil’s largest city.
 About that time, we bought a beautiful land in the Campos de Cima region, located in the southern mountains of Brazil, and my husband and I started to raise sheep there to make the land viable while we worked in the big city.

 Virtually by chance, the sheep started to have such a big role in my life that it just didn’t make sense to live in São Paulo anymore.
 As incredible as it seems, everything just fell into place, and this change in my life happened in a very smooth and natural way.

-I’m an architect by training and used to work in São Paulo as a Director of Art for a public sector broadcast (TV CULTURA) where I was in charge of all the visual content, such as setting and visual aspects of the shows.
+I’m an architect by training and used to work in São Paulo as a Director of Art for a public sector broadcast (TV CULTURA) where I was in charge of all the visual content, such as the setting and visual aspects of the shows.
 Most of them were educational shows for children.
-Since a very early age I’ve been working with visual arts and using a wide range of materials and techniques.
+From a very early age, I’ve been working with visual arts and using a wide range of materials and techniques.

 Respecting the natural time of things.